 Back in the day, I was a spa addict and had my microdermabrasion treatment done about twice a month.
 The only problem was that at upwards of $80 per session, it eventually became too financially draining for me.
 That was when I decided to look for an at home microdermabrasion machine.
 Back then there weren’t much information available other than manufacturer sponsored advertisements, and it took me really long before I found a satisfactory machine.

-OR read on for machine selection tips and my comparison between the Nubrilliance and New Spa microdermabrasion systems
+OR read on for machine selection tips and my comparison between the Nubrilliance and the Kendal microdermabrasion systems

 The good news is that microdermabrasion machines are now easily accessible, and costs have also come down a lot.
 However, with so many different models and brands available, it can still be hard to narrow down your choices.
 Hopefully the research and information below will be helpful in your search for the right machine.